Thanh-Cong0602/HCU_Test_Assginment/README.md

 You can start editing the page by modifying the relevant files in the src directory.
 The page auto-updates as you edit the files.

-This project uses [https://tailwindcss.com/docs/installation](Tailwind CSS) for styling and responsive design.
+This project uses [Tailwind CSS](https://tailwindcss.com/docs/installation) for styling and responsive design.
 Make sure to check the Tailwind documentation for more details on how to use it effectively.

 ## Learn More